 Stay overlooking the harbor of Mahon in the Artiem Carlos boutique hotel.
 This adults-only hotel is close to Es Castell shopping and a 10-minute drive from popular beaches like Punta Prima or Cala Mesquida.
 It's also only about 15 minutes from the airport, making your transfers quick and easy.

 Any mention of Spanish islands needs to include Lanzarote.
 The home of affordable package vacations, the island still manages to impress visitors every time, thanks to miles of picture-perfect beaches lapped by warm, blue water.
 These beautiful beaches are combined with some striking natural beauty, much of which was created by volcanic eruptions as recently as the 18th century.
 You can climb mountains or explore caves created by rivers of lava.

 Accommodations are all in white, green, or blue and for the most part, the island has been spared any kind of high-rise development.
 Skip the Playa Blanca area and head for the family- and dive-friendly area of Puerto del Carmen.

 The all-suite Aqua Suites in Puerto del Carmen is a great hotel for families.
+The rooms are half-board, which means breakfast and dinner are included in the rate.
 The units are large, each with a private, furnished terrace.
-The bright white resort is about 10 minutes from the beach and ten minutes from Old Town downtown area.
+The bright white resort is about 10 minutes from the beach and 10 minutes from Old Town downtown area.